Geography (GEOG)

 Examines the physical and human geography of the circumpolar Arctic.
 Prerequisite: GEOG 1200 or GEOG 1760.

 Field course abroad.
 Intensive study of the geography of a country or region, with attention to related issues.
-Prerequisite: Minimum Sophomore standing.
+May be repeated for credit with different content.
+Topics vary by offering; periodic offering at intervals that may exceed four years.
+Prerequisites: Minimum Sophomore standing; Instructor permission.

 GEOG 2760.
 Rural Geography.
 3 Credits.

 Global, national and local scale study of rural landscapes, cultures, social issues, and environmental concerns.
 Prerequisite: GEOG 1760 or GEOG 1780.
+Cross-listed with: ENVS 2433.
 Catamount Core: S1.

 GEOG 2772.
 Historical Geography.
 3 Credits.